EDCD/EDDI/docs/Contributing.md

 Here are some general guidelines and conventions for developers making contributions to the EDDI project.

+## Please talk to us first

+If you are a dev and want to make a fix or enhancement to EDDI, please talk to us on the [EDCD Discord](https://discord.gg/zQjjutY) or [here on GitHub](https://github.com/EDCD/EDDI) before starting work:

+1. to eliminate duplication of effort;
+2. to agree on a technical approach that doesn't conflict with other WIP;
+3. to ensure that the changes are in accord with the team's vision for the project, and if not, to adjust them accordingly.

+This is general good manners and will greatly enhance the likelihood of your PR being well received.

+There is sometimes a misconception that Open Source means that the primary project is obliged to accept PRs.
+That is not so.
+While you are 100% free to make changes in your own fork, we will only accept changes that are consistent with our vision for EDDI.
+Fundamental changes in particular need to be agreed in advance pleases.

 ## Git branch structure and tag conventions

 This is based on git-flow, but more relaxed: